48 hours in Melbourne

 If food and wine are more to your taste, come down to land and throw yourself into Melbourne's laneways, chasing the aroma of freshly-extracted coffee and gastronomic goodness to hidden cafés and restaurants.
 Feast on Thai treats at Chin Chin or live it up with the ladies who lunch at Pei Modern.
 Admire colourful street art and duck into small but perfectly galleries and workshops to while away the afternoon.

 Watch night fall with a cocktail high above buzzing Federation Square at Transit Lounge.
-Continue onto dinner downstairs at the acclaimed Taxi Dining Room.
+Continue onto dinner downstairs at the acclaimed Taxi Kitchen.
 Return to Transit for jazz band boogies, or dip a toe into Melbourne's hyped bar scene.

 Hire a set of wheels to see Melbourne right.
 Join a bicycle tour or freestyle to the inner-city neighbourhoods of Fitzroy, Collingwood and Carlton to cruise Melbourne's hippest streets and multicultural neighbourhoods, as well as the celebrated Queen Victoria Market.